joergen7/lib_dp/README.md

     rebar3 shell

-`lib_dp' allows the matching of lists of any given elements.
+`lib_dp` allows the matching of lists of any given elements.
 Since Erlang strings are internally represented as lists of integers, it is straightforward to match them.
 Note, however, that the lists must be flat in order for the matching to be successful.